xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 ## Conversation
 > Happened in real life or audio/video that I can resonate with a scene/context.

+I refused to ask **out of spite**.

+She was a little **rough around the edges**, but she was also a really good person, when she tried.

 You're **too smart for your** own good, have anyone told you that?
 I believe we can **dispense with** the bedding, your grace.
 I'm sure Tyrion did not mean to threaten the king.